progin2037/water_supply_forecast_rodeo_competition/README.md

 1. Scripts to run to create and test models
 	1. cds_downloads.py - it downloads CDS data (CDS monthly data and seasonal forecasts).
 However, using notebooks/CDS downloads.ipynb is recommended to easier keep track of already downloaded data.
 	2. data_processing.py - it processes the data and saves a DataFrame to be used in model_training.py.
-	3. model_params.py - contains model hyperparameters and features for different months to be used in model_training.py and get_predictions.py.
+	3. model_params.py - contains model hyperparameters and features for different months to be used in model_training.py.
 It saves these parameters as files for simplicity.
-	4. distribution_estimates.py - it fits data for each hydrologic site to different distributions, optimizes parameters for the distribution and selects distributions with the best fit to data.
+	4. distribution_estimates.py - it fits data for each hydrologic site to different distributions, optimizes parameters for the distribution, selects distributions with the best fit to data, adds manually chosen amendments to best distribution fits and saves results for each LOOCV fold (excluding given LOOCV year from the processing).
 	5. model_training.py - 	trains the models.
 There are different parameters to choose from for this script.
 By default, RUN_FINAL_SOLUTION is set to True, which ignores other parameters and trains all models required to obtain the final solution.
-Models' hyperparameters were already read from model_params.py but creating hyperparameters by yourself is also supported to check if hardcoded hyperparameters are indeed the output of running the function.
+Models' hyperparameters were already read from model_params.py.
+Still, creating hyperparameters by yourself is also supported to check if hardcoded hyperparameters are indeed the outputs of running the function.
 Keep in mind that hyperparameters optimization takes long (20-50 hours).
 2. Auxiliary scripts
 	1. utils.py - general utilities, functions/list/dictionary that could be used for different tasks.
 	2. feature_engineering.py - functions to facilitate feature engineering.